How to prevent BIMI and Apple Branded Mail logos from displaying on subdomains without affecting deliverability?

 DMARC record detail view showing SPF, DKIM, DMARC, rDNS diagnostics, and DNS records

-What I would document per subdomain
+What to document per subdomain

 - Owner: Which client, business unit, or platform team controls the subdomain.